Relatives of Mexico metro crash victims demand justice

 "The government had to make an additional subsidy to the subway," she told reporters.

-The accident comes just a month before June 6 midterm legislative elections in which Lopez Obrador's party aims to retain control of the lower house of Congress.
+The accident comes just a month before the Jun 6 midterm legislative elections in which Lopez Obrador's party aims to retain control of the lower house of Congress.

 The furor has engulfed two of his political proteges and leading contenders to be the ruling party candidate in the 2024 presidential elections.